 Look into the "Resources" section for finding schedules, publications, useful links etc. The "Proposals" section is where you will be able to find the relevant information and tools to prepare and submit proposals for guest investigator projects.
 At "Data" you will be able to access the Fermi databases and find the software to analyse them.
 Address all questions and requests to the helpdesk in "Help".

-Mission Week 829 begins with a continuation of the symmetric +/-50 deg. profile from the previous week.
-Then, on DOY 109 (2024-4-18) at 01:05 UT a 10-minute freeze observation occurs during which a symmetric +/-50 deg. profile is loaded.
+Mission Week 868 begins with a continuation of the -50 deg. modified sine profile from the previous week.
+Then, on DOY 16 (2025-1-16) at 01:52 UT a 10-minute freeze observation occurs during which a -50 deg. modified sine profile is loaded.
+Next, on DOY 22 (2025-1-22) at 11:02 UT a 10-minute freeze observation occurs during which an asymmetric -50/+60 deg. profile is loaded.
 This profile continues until the end of the mission week.
-The survey repeat period DECREASED from 5694s to 5693s.
+The survey repeat period DECREASED from 5685s to 5681s.
 Note that positive rock angles are south, and negative rock angles are north.